0o-de-lally/ol-explorer/TWIN-NETWORK-SETUP.md

 # Twin Network Setup for Testing OL Explorer

-This guide explains how to set up a containerized twin network from Libra mainnet for testing the OL Explorer.
+This guide explains how to set up a twin network from Libra mainnet for testing the OL Explorer.

 ## What is a Twin Network?